shallowtoil/SiamDW-PyTorch/README.md

 ### Training
 - data preparation

-  1. Follow the instructions in [SiamFC-PyTorch](https://github.com/StrangerZhang/SiamFC-PyTorch) to curate the VID dataset
+  1. Follow the instructions in [Siamese-RPN](https://github.com/HelloRicky123/Siamese-RPN) to curate the `VID` and `YTB` dataset.
+If you also want to use `GOT10K`, follow the same instructions as above or download the curated data by [author](https://github.com/researchmm/SiamDW).

   2. Create the soft links `data_curated` and `data_curated.lmdb` to folder `dataset`.